Configuring VCS Settings

 VCS Settings Overview

 Connection to a version control system is defined by a TeamCity VCS root.
-A project or a build configuration in TeamCity can have one or more VCS roots attached; a build configuration and also defines other checkout options like Checkout Rules - these define the workspace for the build.
+A project or a build configuration in TeamCity can have one or more VCS roots attached; a build configuration can also define the workspace for the builds via other checkout options like Checkout Rules.

 TeamCity always monitors the repositories from the server-side to detect changes and display them in the UI.
 Depending on the specified VCS Checkout Mode the actual repository checkout can also happen on the agent-side.